bitnami/charts/bitnami/dataplatform-bp1/README.md

 In order to render complete information about the deployment including all the sub-charts, please use --render-subchart-notes flag while installing the chart.

 ## Upgrading

+### To 10.0.0

+This major release adds the environment variable for spark and updated the heap memory for spark.

 ### To 9.0.0